chrismdp/cardpirates/rules/index.md

 If you have three cards or less, or you have no crew cards which allow sailing normally, you have the option of drifting one square without having to place a card.
 Resolve the rest of your turn in the same way as for *sailing* above.

+You can only drift in a straight line: you cannot drift diagonally.

-You are allowed to drift into a storm space if you choose.
-You cannot drift to a square with another player ship, and you cannot drift diagonally.
+You are allowed to drift into a storm space or an island square if you choose.
+You can drift to a square with another player ship: combat is resolved normally (this is effectively 'playing dead' and allowing another ship a target they can't refuse.)

 If you cannot sail or drift for whatever reason, you forfeit your turn.

 ## Burying treasure